 In fact, in 2012 a survey was conducted stating 63% of British people would like the sale of the product banned.
 In 2018, a number of celebrities handed a petition in to parliament to lobby for a post-Brexit import ban.
 Currently, no major supermarket chain in the UK stocks the product.
 But what is foie gras and why does it upset so many people?

 What is Foie Gras?

 Even at farms where such incredibly harrowing events have not been reported, ducks and geese experience incredible hardships.
 Not only is the feeding process itself violent and traumatic, often causing internal injury or death, most ducks are kept in cages and some never see water.
-The immense stress caused by being away from their natural habitat is startling and side effects can even include blindness.
+The immense stress caused by being away from their natural habitat is startling and side effects include blindness.
 Even the birds who avoid the worst injuries of the gavage process may find themselves in constant discomfort due to the artificially large size of their livers; some suffer from distended abdomens as a result of their feeding.

 Where Is Foie Gras Bought And Sold?

 France is by far the largest producer and consumer of foie gras.
 It accounts for up to 79% of the world’s production according to a 2012 report by Animal Equality.
 Bulgaria and Hungary have historically accounted for producing large quantities of the swollen bird liver.
 The United States and China are large consumers of the product.

 The production of foie gras is so controversial that a number of countries including the UK, Germany, Italy, Argentina, Luxembourg and Turkey have banned it outright.